YOUR VOICE MATTERS.

 call or send an email explaining:

-The public salmon fishery has personal significance for YOU – whether cultural, economic, community based, or related to family traditions.
+Salmon fishing has personal significance for YOU – whether cultural, social, economic, or related to family traditions.

 YOUR FEEDBACK IS IMPORTANT.
-SO IS KEEPING YOUR MESSAGE SHORT, CLEAR, AND RESPECTFUL.
+SO IS KEEPING YOUR MESSAGE RESPECTFUL and focused on the issues.

 Attend the salmon allocation policy TOWN HALLS